-Sixteen candidate models were used for seasonal tests over all years (2002-2012) combined.
-For these models, the year-specific variables (snow-cover fraction and NDVI Rate) were dropped and the distance-to-coast variable and the survey date (to account for large intersurvey differences in density) were added.
-All models contained survey ID (categorical variable accounting for different survey densities), presence or absence of Fish or Judy creeks, and the presence or absence of the proposed road corridor.
+Seventeen candidate models were used for seasonal tests over all years (2002-2013) combined.
+All models contained survey ID

+(categorical variable accounting for different survey densities), presence or absence of Fish or Judy creeks, and the presence or absence of the proposed road corridor.
 They also contained all combinations of the variables distance to coast, NDVI Peak, proportion of tussock tundra, the proportion of wet habitat, and transect number (west-to-east gradient).
+An additional model included the 5 geographic zones as an alternative explanation of caribou distribution.
 Surveys on which fewer than 10 caribou were observed were dropped from the analysis because they provided little information on caribou distribution.
 Two grid cells containing large groups of caribou during the oestrid-fly season (one in 2002 and one in 2009) were dropped for that season because they were outliers that prevented some models from converging.
 In addition, one survey during the oestrid-fly season in 2005 was dropped because nearly all caribou seen on that survey were in large groups (1,670-2,400 animals) in only four grid cells and the road variable was dropped from the oestrid fly season analysis because the standard errors of some parameters could not be accurately estimated with road in the model.